cyndinz/cyndinz/README.md

 If you try to search me in any social media platforms, you won't find much information of my personal activities.
 <br>
 <br>
-I tend to avoid social media in any shape or form because I find the whole concept of social media is a waste of time.
+I tend to avoid social media in any shape or form because I find the whole concept of keeping up with social media is unrelaxing.
 <br>
 <br>